NCS – National Citizen Service

 Home Residential.
 In their groups, young people will stay in a local uni-like accommodation for 4 nights, learning new life & work skills, and part-taking in many interactive workshops, challenges & team-building activities.

-• Phase 3 – to plan & deliver a social action within your local community
+Deliver a social action within your local community

 This phase is split into 2 weeks.
 The first week for Social Action Planning, and the second for Social Action Delivery.
 Young people will complete 60 hours across the 2 weeks, creating and delivering a project, to support their local community.